CPNP-AC Exam FAQs

 For each CPNP-AC exam window currently advertised, preliminary unofficial results will be available onscreen at the testing center (with no printout) unless otherwise noted.
 Official pass/fail notification of your exam results are emailed approximately 2-3 weeks after the testing date, in most cases.
 No results are given by phone.
 See exam schedule updates and FAQs for results notification details.

-In order to facilitate disability-related needs, we work with Prometric to arrange specific accommodations.
+In order to facilitate disability-related needs, we work with PSI to arrange specific accommodations.
 Indicate your need for special accommodations when you apply for the exam and print our Special Exam Accommodations Form, then complete and mail it to the PNCB office.

 No, because certification exams are secure, and important efforts are made to ensure that security, some of which you noticed at the testing center.
 This security is a requirement for exam accreditation.
 While we understand that people want to learn from their mistakes, releasing questions (with or without answers) exposes exam questions that are still in use on exams.
-Once those questions are shared outside of the secure exam environment, the security and integrity of the exam is compromised.
-However, if you are unsuccessful on the exam, your report will offer information about strengths and weaknesses in topic areas that may be helpful to considering future study needs.
+Once those questions are shared outside of the secure exam environment, the security and integrity of the exam are compromised.
+However, if you are unsuccessful on the exam, your report will offer information about strengths and weaknesses in topic areas that may be helpful in considering future study needs.

 Every question on a PNCB exam that counts towards a candidate’s score undergoes rigorous review before it is used on an exam as a scored question.
 After being written by a volunteer item writer, questions are reviewed, edited, and approved by the Exam Committee and other panels of volunteers, and then placed on an exam as an unscored question.
 Statistics on all unscored questions are reviewed before advancing as a scored question.
 Learn more about the rigorous test development process here.